peku33/HikVision-EventReceiver/README.md

 **APPLICATION UNDER DEVELOPMENT, DONT TRY TO RUN IT YET**

+**DS2CD2x32EventReceiver_Standalone_Console is ready to use, you may try it**

 Introduction
 -------
 This application is a web-friendly solution for receiving, logging and browsing 'events' sent by HikVision IP Cameras.
+It also provides console interface to see events reported by the camera.
+Its easy to extend with new features.

 The application is under development and is going to be tested with: